Neil Gaiman: Sexual assault and misconduct allegations

 The writer Julia Hobsbawm accused Gaiman of "an aggressive, unwanted pass" and described how Gaiman pushed her onto a sofa and French kissed her in 1986.

 In September 2024, Disney halted production on the film adaptation of The Graveyard Book due to a variety of factors, including the sexual assault allegations against Gaiman.
 That same month, production on season three of Good Omens was put on hold; Gaiman ultimately left the project in October.
+DC Comics also cancelled the release of the DC Compact version of Death and the facsimile re-releases of The Sandman #8.

-In January 2025 New York magazine published a cover story detailing the allegations against Gaiman.
+In January 2025, New York magazine published a cover story detailing the allegations against Gaiman.
 This article, which was published online on Vulture, included interviews with four of the women who had previously spoken to Tortoise Media, as well as four more women.
 Later the same month, Dark Horse Comics announced that they would cut ties with Gaiman over the allegations, including cancelling his ongoing comic adaptation of Anansi Boys.
 Gaiman was also dropped as a client by his agent Casarotto Ramsay.

-In February 2025, Scarlett Pavlovich filed three federal lawsuits in the US that alleged human trafficking under the Trafficking Victims Protection Act, alongside formal allegations of sexual assault and coercion.
+In February 2025, Pavlovich filed three federal lawsuits in the US that alleged human trafficking under the Trafficking Victims Protection Act, alongside formal allegations of sexual assault and coercion.
 One named Gaiman and Palmer as co-defendants and two were against Palmer alone, seeking at least million in damages.
-In his response to the lawsuit, Gaiman claimed that the American court lacked jurisdiction to hear the case because the alleged assaults happened in New Zealand, and asked for the case to be dismissed.
-Gaiman also accused Pavlovich of lying, presenting text messages in which she appeared to confirm that no sexual abuse had taken place, and claimed that police in New Zealand had already investigated her claims and found them to be false.
+In his response to the lawsuit, Gaiman accused Pavlovich of lying, presenting text messages in which she appeared to confirm that no sexual abuse had taken place, and claimed that police in New Zealand had already investigated her claims and found them to be false.
+Gaiman also argued that the American court lacked jurisdiction to hear the case—because the alleged assaults happened in New Zealand—and asked for the case to be dismissed.
+A Wisconsin federal judge granted this request without ruling on the facts of the case, and Pavlovich appealed the dismissal.
+Pavlovich's remaining US lawsuits against Gaiman were dismissed in October 2025 and February 2026, noting the proper location to pursue any potential case is New Zealand.

-Gaiman has denied engaging in non-consensual sex, and dismissed Hobsbawm's allegations as his misreading of the situation.
+Gaiman has denied engaging in non-consensual sex, and dismissed Hobsbawm's allegations as misreading the situation.
 Gaiman's representatives claim that Wallner initiated their sexual encounters and that none of these occurred in the presence of Gaiman's child.
 In a blog post responding to coverage of the allegations against him, Gaiman said there were "moments I half-recognise and moments I don't".
-He denies engaging in any non-consensual sexual activity, but said he could have "done so much better" and was "trying to do the work needed".
+He denied engaging in any non-consensual sexual activity, but said he could have "done so much better" and was "trying to do the work needed".